shwetaraut676/learnsML/README.md

 This repository (learnsML) contains projects and resources related to learning and practicing machine learning concepts.

-## Project: Customer Segmentation using K-means
+## Project 1: Customer Segmentation using K-means

 ### Description